-One specificity of this survey is that we discuss dynamic aspects of mating markets at length.
-Not only does Section 2.5 discuss divorce and remarriage; it also stresses the role of limited commitment, and the importance of pre-marital investments in shaping the marriage relationship.
+woman.
+Sections 1.1 to 1.3 present the core of the theory.
+Similar tools can be applied to analyze same-sex marriages or polygamy5.
+A specificity of this survey is that we discuss dynamic aspects of mating markets at length6.
+Not only does Section 1.5 discuss divorce and remarriage; it also stresses the role of limited commitment, and the importance of premarital investments in shaping the marriage relationship.

 Finally, we devote almost half of this chapter to empirical aspects.
-Section 3 describes the new methods that recent research has developed to identify and estimate models of mating markets.
+Section 2 describes the new methods that recent research has developed to identify and estimate models of mating markets.
 We focus on "separable" models with perfectly transferable utility, whose first instance was introduced by Choo and Siow (2006).
-We conclude by describing in Section 4 a few of the many recent empirical applications of the set of analytical tools presented in this survey.
+We conclude by describing in Section 3 a few of the many recent empirical applications of the set of analytical tools presented in this survey.